 Passport and Visa

-All foreign nationals, except Indian citizens, need visas to enter Nepal.
-Getting a visa must be the easiest one though.
-You just have to go to the Nepalese Embassy/consulate in your country or it can also be obtained upon your arrival at Kathmandu International Airport.
-To get a visa, you need to bring 2 pp size photos, visa fees, and a valid passport.
+All foreign nationals, except Indian citizens, require a visa to enter Nepal.
+Getting a visa must be the easiest one, though.
+You just have to go to the Nepalese Embassy/consulate in your country, or it can also be obtained upon your arrival at Kathmandu International Airport.
+To get a visa, you need to bring 2 passport-size photos, visa fees, and a valid passport.

-Tourist Visa Fees: 3 days transit visa - Free of Cost
+Tourist Visa Fees: 3-day transit visa - Free of Cost

 15 Days: 30 USD